-You can discover the birth date of your ancestor, or at least how old they were when they died.
+There is the birth date of your ancestor, or at least how old they were when they died.

-You may even uncover their partner’s details, children and maybe even information regarding siblings as well.
+You may even uncover their partner’s details, children, and maybe even information regarding siblings as well.

 This section of the site is only available for Premium members I’m afraid, but it is a useful resource for you if you have hit a brick wall in your genealogy research.